-Sthenoteuthis oulaniensis has the following morphometric characteristics based on mean size: Head length is 0.28 of mantle length (ML), tentacle length is 1.158 ML, fin width is 0.3 ML, and fin length is 0.4 ML.
+Sthenoteuthis oulaniensis has the following morphometric characteristics: Head length is 0.28 of mantle length (ML), tentacle length is 1.158 ML, fin width is 0.3 ML, and fin length is 0.4 ML.
 The fourth arm is the shortest and the second arm is the longest among the squid arms (Figure 4).